NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 - `$POOL_NAME` - expands to a pool name that is controlled by Rabbit software.
 - `$DEVICE_NUM` - expands to a number indicating the number of devices allocated for this storage request.
 - `$DEVICE1, $DEVICE2, ..., $DEVICEn` - each expands to one of the devices from the `$DEVICE_LIST` above.

+### zpool replace

+- `$DEVICE_NUM` - expands to a number indicating the number of devices allocated for this storage request.
+- `$DEVICE_NUM-1` - expands to a number indicating the number of devices allocated for this storage request minus 1.
+- `$DEVICE_NUM-2` - expands to a number indicating the number of devices allocated for this storage request minus 2.
+- `$DEVICE_LIST` - expands to a list of space-separated `/dev/<path>` devices.
+This list will contain the devices that were allocated for this storage request.
+- `$POOL_NAME` - expands to a pool name that is controlled by Rabbit software.
+- `$OLD_DEVICE` - expands to the name of a device that is degraded
+- `$NEW_DEVICE` - expands to the name of a new device that can replace the degraded device

 ### lustre mkfs